withastro/compiler/CONTRIBUTING.md

 ```
 ### Run a specific test case

-Many of your test cases are designed like this:
+Many of our test cases are designed like this:

 ```go
 func TestPrintToJSON(t *testing.T) {